 Whether traditional and elaborate or modern and minimal, PicMonkey will teach you how to make a monogram that jives with your personality and aesthetic.
 And wouldn’t you rather have a DIY monogram than the common off-the-shelf variety?
-Follow the steps below to use our monogram maker.
+Follow the tutorial below to use our monogram maker.

 1. Choose your monogram canvas

-When the Editor opens, click Transparent canvas under the canvas color picker and click Apply.
+When the Editor opens, select Transparent canvas under the canvas color picker and click Apply.

 2. Make your monogram shape

 Go to the Overlays tab.
 You can make a monogram using pretty much whatever shape you want, but for this tutorial we’re headed to the Label group.
 Click a label and it will appear on the canvas.
 Grab the corner handle and stretch it to a size that covers most of the canvas, then use the color picker to choose a color.

 Pro tip: When you’ve got multiple overlays, keep track of them using our Layers palette.
 Find it on the leftmost side of our bottom toolbar.
 The Layers palette is also where you can combine all your overlays into a single layer; select Flatten image (the icon that looks like two pieces of paper with a down arrow) and let the simplifying begin.

 3. Personalize your monogram